 Can I have an en-suite shower/bathroom in my loft?

-You can put what you like in a loft conversion as long as it’s feasible.
+You can put what you like in your existing loft space as long as it’s feasible.
 It could be a bedroom with a small en-suite and no shower if the height doesn’t allow, or if you have a dormer fitted then it’s likely a shower will fit.
 Remember though, a loft conversion doesn’t automatically have to be a spare bedroom.
 It could be a relaxing lounge area, a home cinema, a playroom, or a study.
 We’ve even seen occasions where a kitchen has been installed in a loft conversion!

 For advice on surveys for loft conversions and help with Party Wall Agreements, contact us today using the form below.